zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 - {$KUBE.LLD.FILTER.NODE.MATCHES}
 - {$KUBE.LLD.FILTER.NODE.NOT_MATCHES}

-**Note**: If you have a large cluster, it is highly recommended to set a filter for discoverable namespaces.
+**Note:** If you have a large cluster, it is highly recommended to set a filter for discoverable namespaces.

 You can use the `{$KUBE.KUBELET.FILTER.LABELS}` and `{$KUBE.KUBELET.FILTER.ANNOTATIONS}` macros for advanced filtering of kubelets by node labels and annotations.